-Amazon says it sold nine times more Echo devices this holiday
+Amazon says it sold nine times more Echo devices in ‘best-ever’ holiday season

 Amazon said the Echo family of devices sold by the “millions,” at a rate nine times greater than last year’s holiday season.
+It also called this year’s holiday shipping season “record-breaking.”

-Amazon.com’s voice-activated artificial-intelligence devices were the stars of this holiday, the e-commerce behemoth said Tuesday.
+Amazon.com’s voice-activated artificial-intelligence devices were the stars of what the e-commerce behemoth is calling its “best-ever” holiday season.

 Amazon said the Echo family of devices sold by the “millions,” at a rate nine times greater than last year’s holiday season.
-The Echo is a home speaker through which Amazon’s customers interface with Alexa, a voice-activated assistant.
+The Echo is a home speaker through which Amazon’s customers interface with Alexa, a voice-activated software assistant.
 A smaller version, which connects to speakers, is dubbed the Echo Dot.

 “Echo and Echo Dot were the best-selling products across Amazon this year, and we’re thrilled that millions of new customers will be introduced to Alexa as a result,” Jeff Wilke, the head of Amazon’s consumer division, said in a statement.